 You will complete:

-Study LLM Corporate Governance Grad CG Online starting October 2023 or February 2024
+Study LLM Corporate Governance Grad CG Online starting February 2024 or September 2024

 Modules are assessed by a three hour unseen written examination or 4,500 word coursework assignment.